hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

     3. If the message is valid, update the vote vector and increment the count of yes votes.
     4. If the count of yes votes is greater than or equal to the threshold in the candidate roster, then send the vote vector as a system transaction and exit the validation process.

-##### TSS Key Manager

-TODO:  Separate out the computation of the shares into the TSS Key Manager.

 ##### TSS Signing Manager